higepon/tensorflow_seq2seq_chatbot/README.md

 # What is this?
 This is seq2seq chatbot implementation.
 Most credit goes to [1228337123](https://github.com/1228337123/tensorflow-seq2seq-chatbot).
 I'm just reimplmenting their work to have better understandings on seq2seq.
+This chat bot is optimized for Japanese.
+You may change replace tokenizer with one for your language.

 Main differences of my implmentation are
 - More comments